CyberGitLabs/security-writeups/Hack The Box Machines/Cicada.md

 ![diagram](../images/Cicada/Cicada_Dom_sid.png)

-Then we loop over the user RID, here i took a range from 500, which is the Administrator Account, to 2000 but it can be adjusted:
+Then we loop over the user RID, here I took a range from 500, which is the Administrator Account, to 2000 but it can be adjusted:

 ![diagram](../images/Cicada/Cicada_brte_users3.png)